Monday, May 10, 2010

 A sage who rebels against the word of the High Court is executed by strangulation.

-The dissenting sage and his disputants on the local court would come to the court at the entrance to the Temple Mount, and the dissenting sage would say before the court, “Thus have I expounded, and thus have my colleagues expounded, thus have I taught, and thus have my colleagues taught.”
-If the judges of the court have heard from their teachers the answer, they tell the disputants the law, and if not, they go to a higher court.
-There the procedure is repeated.
-If the highest court have a tradition, they tell it, and if not, they decide it, and it becomes binding.
+The dissenting sage and his disputants on the local court would come to the court at the entrance to the Temple Mount, and the dissenting sage would say before the court, "Thus have I expounded, and thus have my colleagues expounded, thus have I taught, and thus have my colleagues taught."
+If the court judges have heard the answer from their teachers, they tell the disputants the law; if not, they go to a higher court.
+There, the procedure is repeated.
+If the highest court has a tradition, they tell it; if not, they decide it, and it becomes binding.

 No comments: